ryanshepps/website/content/coop_work_reports/valueconnect.md

 };
 ```

 I really want to try this out with with the mobile app.
 We’re currently using a library called Sentry.
 It’s a powerful logging solution, but it’s not properly set up and our implementation is all over the place.
 My plan for completing this goal goes like this: See where we can improve on our current use of Sentry.
 Write some documentation to standardize the use of logging.
-Create a wrapper that wraps the Sentry library calls using the documentation.
+Create a wrapper that wraps the Sentry library calls using the documentation I wrote.

 Start ups are very fast paced.
 Before I knew it, I get moved to a new project and am no longer working on the mobile app.
 I am unsuccessful in completing this goal.